ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-central/publish-packages-to-ballerina-central.md

     accesstoken="<token>"
     ```

-Note: These generated tokens are valid only for one year from the generation date.
-Upon the expiration of the token, a new token should be generated, and `Settings.toml` should be updated with it.
-Otherwise, you may get an error related to unauthorized access.
+> **Note:** The tokens remain valid for one year from the generation date.
+Upon expiration, you must generate a new token and update the `Settings.toml` file to avoid the unauthorized access error.

 ### Configure proxy settings (optional)
 If you are connected to the internet via an HTTP proxy, configure the proxy settings in the `Settings.toml` file to access the Ballerina Central to publish packages.
 For more information on proxy settings, see [Configure a network proxy](/learn/configure-a-network-proxy).